smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 </figure>

 Other teams focus on keeping their code shippable by ensuring the master branch can always be built and deployed.
-For each commit they ensure all integration tests pass thanks to solid Continuous Integration.
+For each commit, they ensure all integration tests pass thanks to solid Continuous Integration.
 The majority of the deployment pipeline is automated.
 More stability may be achieved using extra hardening phases.